Gustavo Munúa: Málaga and Levante

-On 28 June 2009, Munúa signed a one-year deal with Málaga CF. At his new club he was an instant first choice, appearing in all the league games in his first year as the Andalusians barely avoided relegation (17th position).
+On 28 June 2009, Munúa signed a one-year deal with Málaga.
+He was first choice from the beginning at his new club, appearing in all the league games in his first year as the Andalusians barely avoided relegation (17th position).

-After only one season, Munúa rejected a new contract offer and was released by the club, on 26 May 2010.
-On 6 August he signed with Levante UD, returned to the top flight after two years, and he made his official debut on 28 August, in a 1–4 home defeat to Sevilla FC.
+After only one season, Munúa rejected a new contract offer and was released on 26 May 2010.
+On 6 August he signed with Levante, returned to the top flight after two years, making his official debut on 28 August in a 1–4 home defeat to Sevilla.

 Munúa was a starter for the Valencian Community side throughout the vast majority of his spell.
 However, late into his third season, he, alongside Sergio Ballesteros and Juanlu, was accused by teammate José Barkero of lack of commitment during a 4–0 home loss against Deportivo, which led to several match fixing allegations.

 Later years

-In January 2014, after a brief spell with ACF Fiorentina which consisted of two UEFA Europa League appearances, the 36-year-old Munúa returned to his country and Nacional.
+In January 2014, after a brief spell with Fiorentina which consisted of two UEFA Europa League appearances, the 36-year-old Munúa returned to his country and Nacional.

-International
+International career

 Munúa made his debut for Uruguay aged 20, in a friendly match with Chile on 24 May 1998.
 As a backup, he represented the nation at the 2001 Copa América and the 2002 FIFA World Cup.